woakes070048/liveswot-ui/README.md

 ## TODO

-- [ ] FE: Beautify TextField for adding items to the list
+- [X] FE: Beautify TextField for adding items to the list
 - [X] BE: Init django backend
-- [ ] FE: Create routes
+- [X] FE: Create routes
-- [ ] FE/BE: Implement OAUth user signup and login
+- [X] FE/BE: Implement user signup and login
 - [ ] FE/BE: Implement Invite to SWOT
 - [ ] FE/BE: Implement live SWOT using socket.io